 Now, Navigate to your WordPress site and click on test_custom (the custom post type created using CPT UI in earlier steps) on the left panel and add a dummy post of that custom post type with all the fields populated so that the plugin can read its custom field list.

 Setting up the Salesforce connection

 To connect the plugin to Salesforce you can follow the first 2 steps in this guide.

 Once done please follow the steps below to configure the Scheduled pull from Salesforce.

 Navigate to the Object Mapping tab of the plugin.

 In the WordPress Object please select the required post type.

-Under the WordPress Object Attribute Mapping section, we will be mapping the Salesforce fields with WordPress object fields.
+Under the Map WordPress fields to Salesforce fields section, we will be mapping the Salesforce fields with WordPress object fields.

-Once you configure the field mapping scroll down and click the Save button.
+Once you configure the field mapping scroll down and click the Save Object Mapping button.

 The mapping will look as similar to the picture below: